Capitalisk/capitalisk-website/docs/Whitepaper.md

 ### 1.1 Overview

-Capitalisk (CLSK) is designed to serve as a general purpose token for the LDEX federation https://ldex.trading/ in order to create incentives for collaboration around the LDEX, Leasehold and Lisk ecosystem.
+Capitalisk (CLSK) is designed to serve as a general purpose token for the LDEX federation https://ldex.trading/ in order to promote the growth and adoption of DEX markets within the Lisk and Leasehold ecosystems.
 Capitalisk is optimized for maximum compatibility with LDEX and other federations built with the `lisk-dex` SDK.

 Capitalisk was designed from the ground up to have the following characteristics: